Hunterdon County Democrat: History

 the newspaper in 1989 as general manager.
 Catherine Langley succeeded her father as publisher after his death in 1994.

 In February 2001, Penn Jersey Advance, Inc., a unit of Advance Publications (Newhouse), bought The Democrat and its sister publications.
 Based in Somerville, New Jersey, Penn Jersey Advance is the parent company of NJN Publishing, a network of newspapers in New Jersey and Pennsylvania.

+On January 30, 2025, the paper ceased it's print edition and went online-only.

 Sister publications

 The Democrat purchased The Frenchtown Star in 1932, which had been published in Frenchtown since 1879, and renamed it The Delaware Valley News.
 In 1949 The Milford Leader was also purchased and combined with The Delaware Valley News.
 The newspaper was shut down in September 2008.

 The Democrat launched a free-circulation weekly newspaper, The Hunterdon Observer, in August 1987.
-Another free weekly, The Warren Reporter, serves Warren County.
+Another free weekly, The Warren Reporter, formerly served Warren County.
 A monthly magazine, Horse News, is also a member of The Democrats publishing group.
 Penn Jersey Advance bought The Delaware Valley News, The Hunterdon Observer, The Warren Reporter, and Horse News in its 2001 acquisition of The Democrat.